 The Company continues to focus on creating significant value for shareholders through the exploration and potential discovery of world-class copper and gold deposits in southeast Peru.
 The Company is a reporting issuer in British Columbia, Alberta and Ontario.
-Management is planning to apply for listing on the TSX in 2021 and has initiated this process.
+Management is planning to apply for listing on the Toronto Stock Exchange ("TSX") in early 2022 and has initiated this process.
 As at the date of this MD&A, the corporate organization structure remains largely the same as the most recent annual financial statements of the Company, with one wholly owned subsidiary, Sombrero Minerales S.A.C.
-The Company's primary focus continues to be the Sombrero project, a copper-gold project, located in southern Peru, covering approximately 130,000 hectares acquired through a combination of staking and option agreements, and in July 2021, subsequent to the period under discussion, entered into an agreement regarding the Takana district (refer to section 9 of this document for further information).
+The Company is primary focused on the Sombrero Project, a copper-gold project, located in southern Peru, covering approximately 130,000 hectares acquired through a combination of staking and option agreements, and the Takana District, a copper-nickel project, located Southeastern Peru, covering 50,300 hectares acquired through an option agreement.